0ceal0t/Dalamud-VFXEditor/README.md

 - [ ] Update wiki (again...sigh)
 - [ ] Investigate VFX flags
 - [ ] Better nodegraph view? might not really be necessary yet
-- [ ] Better Viewer for 3d model? (added lines, but is using ImGuizmo for scaling, etc. really necessary?)
 - [ ] Tables for documents, texture view?
 - [ ] Workspaces
 - [ ] Render distance settings for overlay